On this page

 What supporting documents do I need for I-821?

-You may be required to furnish proof of continuous residence in the United States.
-Ensure you submit all necessary evidence and supporting documents as outlined in the 'What Evidence Must You Submit' section.
+It is necessary to demonstrate continuous residence in the United States.
+To do so, submit all relevant evidence and supporting documents as outlined in the 'What Evidence Must You Submit' section.
 Additionally, provide documentation to verify your identity and nationality.

 Do I need to provide a mailing address for I-821?